blues/notehub-js/README.md

 4. Get the PR approved and merged to `main`.
 5. Create a new release with a tag following the [semantic versioning](https://semver.org/) style of [vX.X.X] and publish the release.
 For example: a new release with a tag named v1.0.2.
 6. After the GitHub Actions workflow `publish-npm.yml` has successfully deployed the latest version of notehub-js to npm, copy the changelog notes from the GitHub Action step `Generate release changelog`.
-7. Paste those into the appropriate release tag in the repo.
+7. Paste those notes into the appropriate release tag in the repo.

 ![Copy generated release notes from GitHub Actions workflow](images/generate-release-changelog.png) _Copy the formatted changelog notes from the GH Action workflow run._